 • Reasoning gaps stay hidden until core rotations, when remediation is harder and more resource-intensive

-Tool limitations include:
+Tool limitations

 • Written assignments: measure knowledge, not reasoning processes